cribbslab/TallyTriN/README.md

 ============

-We reccomend installing [miniconda](https://docs.conda.io/en/latest/miniconda.html), then creating a new environment and install mamba
+We reccomend installing [miniconda](https://docs.conda.io/en/latest/miniconda.html), then creating a new environment and install mamba.
+This istallation typically takes 10 minutes.

   ```
   conda install mamba -c conda-forge